Home > Desserts > Classic Vanilla Slice

 Instructional image for Classic Vanilla Slice 02

-2. Gently place a 9-inch baking tin on top of one of the baked sheets.
+2. Gently place an 8-inch baking tin on top of one of the baked sheets.
 Use a serrated knife to gently score and cut down the pastry to the size of the bottom of the baking tray.
 Do the same with the other pastry sheet and the top of the baking tray.
 Sometimes baking trays can be a different size on the bottom and top.

 Vanilla Custard